jedevc/pixelflut-stream/README.md

 bad things will happen, and nothing will work!
 Instead, use the `./composer` utility script as documented below.

+Before running either of the below, make a copy of `example.env` and modify the environment variables as desired.

 ### Local

 The simplest setup involves an entirely local RTMP server, which creates a